TREATMENT PROGRAMS OFFERING SUBOXONE

 Does Suboxone Stop Withdrawal Symptoms?

-The primary goal of Suboxone treatment programs is to regulate the abnormal brain chemistry seen in addiction.
+The primary goal of Suboxone is to regulate the abnormal brain chemistry seen in addiction.
 While Suboxone can help manage withdrawal symptoms at an addiction treatment center, it may not eliminate them.
 Your medical provider will work with you to adjust the dose appropriately to help manage withdrawal symptoms as much as possible.
 The medication helps reduce cravings and makes it easier for patients to focus on overcoming the underlying causes of addiction.

 How Long Does Suboxone Last?